uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 Due 4PM Monday. <!-- @LT-IGNORE:CONFUSION_DUE_DO@ -->

-eClass has a limitation where it only shows the due date for the last lab section of the week, but for Monday labs it is due Monday.
-For Wednesday labs it is due Wednesday.

 Create a git tag "part3" before 4PM and submit only the link to your tag.

 Don't forget to push the tag to GitHub.